arkoc/blog/content/posts/the-history-of-interop.md

 On the paper Multichain was fairly decentralized, even more decentralized that all current interop protocols.
 Oh I forgot to mention that Multichain is not in operational state right now, apparently CEO was arrested and the whole protocol operations were stop.
 Not that MULTI sig apparently.
 We at Layerswap also lost around 40 ETH in Multichain, we used them for few routes for liqudity rebalancing and their operations were stopped, but their website was running so we just did the transaction and it is stuck forever.
 The Multichain case is a good reminder that any design that relay on closed set of few actors is inherently critical.

 ### [Wormhole](#wormhole)

+ A 19-guardian validator network that signs verifiable action approvals (VAAs) to relay assets and messages between heterogeneous chains.

 ![Wormhole protocol overview](/img/interop/wormhole.jpg)